amirhosseinzlf/STARLA/README.md

      |
      |--- /random_test_data.pickle                             Random tests episodes representing the final policy of the agent.
 This also provides the data as a baseline for comparison.
      |
-     |--- /Results/                                            Generated episodes as a result of running STARLA.ipynb . this folder contains results of 14 executions
+     |--- /Results/                                            Generated episodes as a result of running STARLA.ipynb.
+This folder contains results of 14 executions
      |
      |--- /Executions/                                         Executed results
      |